-

 Which product should I buy if I've never used cheats before?

-Start with Phantom (EFT) at $4/day.
-It offers a clean ESP and reliable aimbot without overwhelming you with configuration options.
-Once you're comfortable with the basics, upgrade to Next Cheat or Arcane for advanced features like loot value filtering, silent aim, and full radar.
+Start with one of our entry-level builds — they give you a clean ESP and a reliable aimbot without burying you in configuration options.
+Once you're comfortable with the basics, step up to a higher-tier product for advanced features like loot value filtering, silent aim, and full radar.
+Every product page lists its exact feature set, so you can match the build to how deep you want to go.

 How quickly do you update after a Tarkov patch?

 Typically within hours.
-BSG pushes patches frequently — sometimes multiple times per week during active development periods.
+The developers push patches frequently — sometimes multiple times per week during active development periods.
 Our developers monitor every patch and push compatibility updates as soon as testing confirms stability.
 Check the status page for real-time update tracking.

 Is DMA better than software cheats?